ahmeterdem1/SSL-Messager/README.md

 saved in a dict.
 As you stay on the app this dict hypothetically gets bigger and bigger.
 This may slow down the program.
 A simple restart will kindly solve this issue.

+### Uploads

+A lazy function is used in order to read from the source and write to the socket.
+Why?
+I want to display percentage of data sent in the future.
+Still not quite there yet but will be.
+I have left some of the code that I have tried as comments.
+Same lazy read implementation will be used in the server too.

+I have left out a print() to display percentages.
+So it kinda functions?
+But not in gui I guess.
+Yet.

 ## Protocol

 Without any user online, server just sits silently.
 When a user is trying to log in,